Serrasalmidae: Fossil record

+The fossil record, particularly for piranhas, is relatively sparse.
+Most known fossils are from the Miocene.
+The earliest definitive serrasalmid fossil teeth are known from the Late Eocene-aged (~38 mya) sediments of the Santa Luca Formation in Bolivia.
+Teeth resembling those of pacus have been recovered from the late Maastrichtian-aged El Molino Formation, which could potentially suggest a Late Cretaceous occurrence for the family, but these teeth show significant differences from modern serrasalmids, and their assignment to the family is uncertain.
+Fossils of a living species of Colossoma from the Miocene have been described, suggesting a very conservative history for a specialized herbivorous fish.
+All serrasalmine genera had originated by the middle Miocene, with the possible exception of three of the four piranha genera (Pygocentrus, Pristobrycon, and Serrasalmus).

 Distribution

 Serrasalmids inhabit all major and some minor Atlantic river systems in South America east of the Andes, but have been introduced to other areas.
 Species range from about 10°N latitude south to about 35°S latitude.

 Ecology

 The diets of the various serrasalmid fishes include seeds, fruits, leaves, and various invertebrate and vertebrate prey, as well as fish flesh, scales, and fins.
 To emphasize the diversity of diets, authors commonly highlight the fruit- and leaf-eating pacus and the highly carnivorous piranhas.
 Most in the family other than piranhas are primarily herbivorous.
 In contrast, piranhas have been long believed to be strict carnivores.
 Many species change diets depending on age and resource availability.